Rio Las Vegas: Restaurants

 The Rio was particularly well known for its restaurants, five of which were listed in a top-40 list by Zagat in the 1990s.
 Six new restaurants were added in 1997.
 Among them was Napa, which was overseen by chef Jean-Louis Palladin.
-The top of the Masquerade Tower featured a restaurant and lounge known as VooDoo.
+The top of the Masquerade Tower featured a restaurant and lounge known as VooDoo, which remains as of 2025.
 An Italian restaurant, Mama Marie's Cucina, was named after Rio founder Tony Marnell's mother.
 The resort also featured the new Seafood Village Buffet, a separate eatery from the Carnival World Buffet.
 As of 1999, the Rio's 15 restaurants served an average of 20,000 people each day.
 Its busiest eatery was the Carnival World Buffet, averaging 7,000 diners daily.
 The Rio hosted the annual James Beard Foundation benefit dinner for several years during the 1990s.
 The resort also hosted an annual Italian food festival.

 The property added four new restaurants beginning in 2002.
 Among them was Rosemary's, which replaced Napa after Palladin's death in 2001.
 Another addition was the Gaylord Indian restaurant, part of a worldwide chain.
 In 2006, musician Prince opened an Asian restaurant known as 3121 Jazz Cuisine, named after his recent album 3121.

 In 2011, the Rio added a Burger King Whopper Bar.
 It seated 58 people, and was one of five Whopper Bars in the U.S. Unlike typical Burger King locations, it offered beer and included a hamburger bar with 30 toppings and sauces.
-This has been replaced with Smash Burger.
+It was replaced by a Smashburger in 2016.